HKUSTDial/awesome-data-agents/README.md

 <p align="center"><img src="assets/opportunities_talk_cn.png" width="100%"></p>

 Our survey also identifies and discusses that while significant progress has been made, a substantial chasm still separates current "Proto-L3" systems from the expected true L3 autonomy.
 Bridging this gap, and eventually progressing to L4/L5, requires addressing several fundamental challenges, which represent key research opportunities for the field.
-For more information, please refer to our [[Survey]](reports/Data_Agents_Survey.pdf) and [[Slides]](slides/从智能问数到数据智能体：范式演进与反思.pdf) of a recent (Chinese) talk.
+For more information, please refer to our [[Survey]](reports/Data_Agents_Survey.pdf) and [[Slides]](slides/DataAgents_Gauss_Webinar.pdf) of a recent talk.

 ### The Critical L2-to-L3 Transition
 The primary bottleneck lies in elevating data agents from **procedural executors (L2)** to **autonomous dominators (L3)**.
 As highlighted in the figure above, this requires significant advancements across five key aspects of agentic architecture: **Perception, Planning, Actions, Tools, and Memory**.
 Successfully bridging this gap involves overcoming four main deficiencies: